caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-type-format-transformer.md

 importlib.import_module('q2_dwq2._transformers')
 ```

-This will load and run our `_transformers.py` file, ensuring that our transformer is registered after the `plugin` object has been instantiated and our type and formats have been registered.
+This will load and run the `_transformers.py` file, ensuring that our transformer is registered after the `plugin` object has been instantiated and our type and formats have been registered.

 ## Unit testing